HamedPour/Basics-done-wrong/README.md

 Hello ALL,

-This is, as the name of the repo suggests of course, my personal page.
+This is, as the name of the repo suggests, my personal page.

 I've taken the time to make this using PostCSS and opted to not use Bootstrap for the simple fact that I had more customizable freedom.